muxinc/mux-docs/options-and-metadata.md

+/*
+Title: Options and Metadata
+Sort: 2
+*/

 Name	| Description	| Default
 ----------- | ----------- | --------
 debug	| Put the SDK in debug mode to log operational details	| false